rashid-m/corbettmaths/README.md

 * **Developer Tools**

   * **RPC**.
 RPC lets developers interact with Incognito via your own programs.
-Its code is in the [rpcserver](https://github.com/incognitochain/incognito-chain/tree/master/rpcserver) package.
+Its code is in the [rpcserver](https://github.com/incognitochain/incognito-chain/tree/production/rpcserver) package.

   * **WebSocket**.
 WebSocket is another way for developers to interact with Incognito via your own programs.
-Its code is in the [rpcserver](https://github.com/incognitochain/incognito-chain/tree/master/rpcserver) package.
+Its code is in the [rpcserver](https://github.com/incognitochain/incognito-chain/tree/production/rpcserver) package.

   * **SDK**.
 Incognito is working on Developer SDKs to make it even easier to build on top of Incognito.
-Estimated ship date: Nov 2019.
+Estimated ship date (TBD).

 * **Apps**